dillonstreator/fnopt/README.md

 The `New` function is useful for creating instances of a struct with functional options.
 It takes the type `T` of the target struct and applies the provided option functions to it, allowing you to initialize and configure the struct in a single call.

-### `fnopt.NewFrom`
+### `fnopt.From`

-The `NewFrom` function allows you to modify an existing struct of type `T` by applying the provided option functions to it.
+The `From` function allows you to modify an existing struct of type `T` by applying the provided option functions to it.
 This is helpful when you have an existing instance that requires further configuration.

 ### Error-enabled Versions